flowchain/devify-server/README.md

 ## Tutorial

-This section introduces a new way to write a CoAP server for getting data from an NodeMCU (ESP8266) device.
+This section introduces the steps to write a CoAP device server to collaborate with an ESP8266 (NodeMCU) IoT device that the device server will receive data from the ESP8266 device.

 The following instructions show how to connect NodeMCU to your localhost (PC/Notebook) and send ADC data to localhost  over CoAP.